atbcb/usab-uswds/_pvag/preamble.md

 The proposed scoping provision in V206.6 also would permit a LULA to be provided in passenger vessels eligible to use the exceptions discussed below, and where a platform lift is permitted.

 The proposed scoping provision in V206.7 would permit platform lifts complying with the proposed technical provisions in V409 to connect decks that are less than 3,000 square feet.
-Safety codes limit the maximum rise of a platform lift to 14 feet.[16](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote16)  The proposed scoping provision in V206.7 also would permit platform lifts to connect to decks where vertical clearance constraints on a passenger vessel route make use of an elevator infeasible.
+Safety codes limit the maximum rise of a platform lift to 14 feet.<a href="#endnote16" aria-label="end note 16" aria-describedby="endnote16"><sup id="footnote16">[16]</sup></a>  The proposed scoping provision in V206.7 also would permit platform lifts to connect to decks where vertical clearance constraints on a passenger vessel route make use of an elevator infeasible.

 ##### Exceptions for Onboard Accessible Routes to Connect Decks